Posted on Feb 18, 2020

 Risk analytics can be used to improve vendor management by providing organizations with security metrics that encourage better risk-based decisions.
 This data can be used to determine whether or not an organization or its vendors are meeting internal policy compliance.

-Every organization needs the proper tools to mitigate risks across their entire security network, and SecurityScorecard’s self-assessment tool was built with this idea in mind.
-You’ll receive a personalized security rating ranging from letter grades A-F across 10 different groups of risk factors, providing instant visibility into the cyberhealth of not only your organization but your third and fourth-party vendors as well.
+Every organization needs the proper tools to mitigate risks across their entire security network, and SecurityScorecard’s ECRM self-assessment tool was built with this in mind.
+With SecurityScorecard, you’ll receive a personalized security rating ranging from letter grades A-F across 10 different groups of risk factors, providing instant visibility into the cyberhealth of not only your organization but your third and fourth-party vendors as well.

 With the ability to view your entire ecosystem from a hacker’s perspective, you’ll be able to easily prioritize risks and future monitoring efforts to improve your organization’s cybersecurity health and posture.